AusterweilLab/MPBNP/README.md

 # Installation #

-To obtain MPBNP, simply clone the git repository, or if you have no idea what that means, [download here](https://github.com/tqian86/MPBNP/archive/master.zip).
+To obtain MPBNP, **NEVER** use the master repository, which is almost always unstable.
+Instead, choose a frozen release by browsing through the different branches.
+The current release is v0.01.

+If you have no idea what the above sentence that means, download the latest release [here](https://github.com/tqian86/MPBNP/archive/v0.01.zip).
+We will try to keep this link updated so that it also fetches the latest stable version of MPBNP.

 To run MPBNP, please make sure that all prerequisites are installed on your computer, as described below.

 ## Prerequisites ##